-Freight Trucking Rates in April 2023
+Freight Trucking Rates

 To see how freight trucking rates change in the future, and for detailed analysis and forecasts, see ACT's freight & transportation forecast.